ZEISS-PiWeb/PiWeb-Api/_pages/024-inspectionplan.md

 {% comment %}----------------------------------------------------------------------------------------------- {% endcomment %}

-## Add Entities

-To create a inspection plan entity it is necessary to transfer the entity object within the request's body.
-A unique identifier and the path are mandatory, attributes and a comment are optional.
-The attribute keys which are used for the attributes must come from the parts/characteristics attribute range (specified in the {{ site.links['configuration'] }})

-{{ site.images['info'] }} The comment is only added if versioning is enabled in server settings.

-{% assign exampleCaption="Adding the 'metal part' part with the uuid 05040c4c-f0af-46b8-810e-30c0c00a379e" %}

-{% capture jsonrequest %}
-{% highlight http %}
-POST /dataServiceRest/parts HTTP/1.1
-{% endhighlight %}

-{% highlight json %}
-[
-  {
-    "uuid": "05040c4c-f0af-46b8-810e-30c0c00a379e",
-    "path": "P:/metal part",
-    "attributes":
-    {
-      "1001": "4466",
-      "1003": "mp"
-    }
-  }
-]
-{% endhighlight %}
-{% endcapture %}

-{% capture jsonresponse %}
-{% highlight http %}
-HTTP/1.1 201 Created
-{% endhighlight %}

-{% highlight json %}
-{
-   "status":
-   {
-       "statusCode": 201,
-       "statusDescription": "Created"
-   },
-   "category": "Success"
-}
-{% endhighlight %}
-{% endcapture %}

-{% include exampleFieldset.html %}

 ## Get Entities

 Fetching inspection plan entites returns the respective parts or characteristics depending on the specified entity constraint and/or filter.